colomolo/alfred-timer/README.md

 ## Usage
 Use keyword `timer` (or custom keyword) to init Timer.
 Hit ↵ to set up Timer to default duration (configurable) or pass duration as an argument.
 Specify timer message.
 Timer is set!

-Set up two presets for the most often used time durations.
+Set up two presets for your custom time durations.

 Use keyword `pomodoro` (or custom keyword) to start pomodoro timer which has customizable duration from 15 to 30 minutes.

-Timer also has two presets for your custom durations.
+Use `timers` (or custom keyword) to see the list of active timers with option to cancel individual timers.

 ### Duration input examples
 - 10 mins 10